 Kepler’s second light: K2 mission discovers its first exoplanet

 After some creative engineering and a collaboration between astronomers and engineers, NASA’s Kepler telescope was able to make a comeback after being crippled by a reaction wheel failure.
 The new technique takes advantage of solar winds and revived the planet-hunting telescope, enabling it to take on a new mission, dubbed K2.
 On Dec.
-18, NASA announced the telescope discovered its first exoplanet of the new mission.
+18, 2014, NASA announced that the telescope discovered its first exoplanet of the new mission.

 “Like a phoenix rising from the ashes, Kepler has been reborn and is continuing to make discoveries.
 Even better, the planet it found is ripe for follow-up studies,” stated lead author Andrew Vanderburg of the Harvard-Smithsonian Center for Astrophysics.